FeNLMSUser

 Discussion

 This module implements a filtered-error LMS adaptive algorithm.
 It is based on the Adjoint LMS by Eric A. Wan.
 The implementation is MIMO and has optional input normalization and a leakage factor.
-The module is a "user" type and works in conjuction with other "user" and "allocator" modules.
+The module is a "user" type and works in conjunction with other "user" and "allocator" modules.

 The module will report an error in the errorCode variable (shown in inspector) if input frame values do not match expected ones.
 The reported error is the first one encountered, so there may be more.
 A list of possible errors is detailed further down.
 Adaptation does not start until all inputs are deemed correct.
 To reduce error-checking overhead, the module will go into locked state and will only run full checking again if heap numbers or offsets change.
 When an error is found, the output frame offset value is set to 0 (output wire may contain other undefined values).

-The argument NUMTAPSADAPT specifies the adaptive filter length.
-CoeffAllocator(s) samples-per-channel must be set to this same value.
 Set this number to be a multiple of the internal memory alignment for a better chance at optimal performance.

 The argument NUMCHANERR specifies the number of error channels.
 This must match the number of channels connected to the error StateAllocator.

 The argument NUMCHANOUT specifies the number of LMS output (or control) channels.
 This is used for calculating the total number of channels in the adaptive and secondary filters.
-The expected coeffs channel count at the input is numChanRef*numChanOut.
-The secondary path filter is sized to have numChanErr*numChanOut channels.

 The argument MEMHEAP specifies the heap to use for internal arrays.
 This includes the secondary-path coeffs and helper arrays.

-The variable delaySampsRef specifies the delay in samples to apply to the reference before adaptation.
-This is meant to compensate for latency of the error vs. the ref and should normally be equal to NUMTAPSSEC, but might need to be larger (e.g. when blocksize is not 1).
+This is meant to compensate for latency of the error vs. the ref and should normally be at least equal to NUMTAPSSEC, but might need to be larger (e.g. when ref/error blocksize is not 1, this delay might need to be increased by blocksize-1 samples).

 The variable normalize enables normalization of the reference before adaptation when set to 1 (NLMS).
+Normalization has an added computational cost (see below) but allows the best convergence rate.

 The variable stepSize specifies the adaptation learning rate.
 When set to 0, adaptation is frozen and the last adapted CoeffAllocator frame is forwarded (or default if first pass).
+Because the adaptation algorithm is not run, computational load is reduced significantly.

 The variable leakFactor specifies the adaptation leakage factor.
 When set to 1, algorithm is non-leaky.